-Community centres play a key role in society and Play Place deliver 4 community Hubs, 3 of these hubs are owned by Clarion Housing and form part of a Community Asset Transfer (CAT) scheme, to provide buildings for activities for the local community.
+Community centres play a key role in society and Play Place deliver 4 community Hubs, 3 of these hubs are owned by Clarion Housing Association and form part of a Community Asset Transfer (CAT) scheme, to provide buildings for activities for the local community.
 Some of these activities and projects are delivered by Play Place and others by external hiring.

 A key focus for all of our work within the hubs is the promotion of positive health and wellbeing, learning and skills and creating spaces for community meetings and cohesion.